-The rebasing of woodland area estimates to use the same definition of woodland as the National Forest Inventory also resulted in an upward revision by 72 thousand hectares to the estimated Forestry Commission (now referred to as Forestry England/Forestry and Land Scotland/Natural Resources Wales) woodland area.
-This change also resulted in a revision to the certified woodland area estimates.
+The rebasing of woodland area estimates to use the same definition of woodland as the National Forest Inventory also resulted in an upward revision by 72 thousand hectares to the estimated Forestry Commission woodland area.
+This change has also resulted in a revision to the certified woodland area estimates.

 The methodology used to estimate woodland area was further refined in the 2012 edition of Woodland Area, Planting and Restocking, to take into account additional and updated data from the NFI.
+Details of the changes and their potential impact on the figures were pre-announced in the Methodology Note: Annual Woodland Area Estimates, available at: www.forestry.gov.uk/pdf/mnwoodarea.pdf/\$FILE/mnwoodarea.pdf

 These further refinements resulted in the following changes: